vincentheimann/astro-swiss-theme-docs/docs/CONFIGURATION.md

 defaultLocale: "fr"  // French is default
 ```

+**When to modify**: Change this when targeting a different primary market or when your main audience speaks a different language.

 #### `i18n.locales`

 Array of all supported language codes.
 Must match the languages defined in [src/i18n/ui.ts](file:///c:/Git/Astro%20Starter%20Theme%20Starwind%20i18n/astro-swiss-starter-theme/src/i18n/ui.ts).